Corruption & Griftcritical

 • The resort is a semi-public facility hosting weddings, dinners, and events with hundreds of guests

 Trump was indicted on June 8, 2023 on 37 federal counts including willful retention of national defense information and obstruction of justice — the first ever federal indictment of a former U.S. president.
+Judge Aileen Cannon (a Trump appointee) later dismissed the case on procedural grounds.

 Sources & Evidence